At a glance

 - Country: Mexico / United States · Sonoran cattle country

 The variations inside the dried-beef branch are real and worth knowing.
 The classic Sonoran rancho build keeps the machaca scrambled with egg for a softer, richer core that reads like breakfast even when served at lunch; the chile-forward Hermosillo cantina build skips the egg and runs the salsa hotter, with serrano carrying the burn and a heavier sear at the edges of the meat.
-Some kitchens chop the strands finer for an even, almost pâté-like distribution; others leave them long and tangled so the bite has visible pull.
-A Sinaloa-influenced version sometimes pushes in pickled chiles or a thin shred of cabbage at the smother stage, edging the dish toward the seafood and brighter-salsa register of that coast.
+Some kitchens chop the strands finer for an even, almost pate-like distribution; others leave them long and tangled so the bite has visible pull.
+A Sinaloa-influenced version sometimes adds pickled chiles at the smother stage, edging the dish toward the brighter-salsa register of that coast.

 The dried meat predates the fried form by centuries.
-Machaca developed in the Sonoran ranching cultures of northwestern Mexico, where Spanish colonial cattle herds met the dry desert climate of what is now Sonora, Chihuahua, and Sinaloa from the seventeenth century onward; air-drying beef was the standard preservation method for cowhands and ranchers, and the pounded-floss form of machaca is documented across the colonial and republican periods as the everyday way the dried meat returned to the table.
+Machaca developed in the Sonoran ranching cultures of northwestern Mexico, where Spanish colonial cattle herds met the dry desert climate of what is now Sonora, Chihuahua, and Sinaloa from the seventeenth century onward; air-drying beef was the standard preservation method for cowhands and ranchers, and the pounded-floss form is documented across the colonial and republican periods as the everyday way the dried meat returned to the table.
 The word itself derives from the Spanish verb machacar, to pound, and the technique is essentially Mexican ranching adapted from older Iberian and Indigenous practices for preserving meat without refrigeration.
 By the time the Sonoran wheat-growing zone produced its large thin flour tortilla in the nineteenth century, the machaca scramble was already a settled regional preparation served with eggs and beans for breakfast.

-The chimichanga itself as a documented restaurant dish is dated to the early twentieth century in Arizona, with the El Charro Café account in Tucson placing it at 1922 and the Macayo's account in Phoenix placing it at 1946, both narrated as accidental or near-accidental inventions of the fried-burrito form.
+The chimichanga itself as a documented restaurant dish is dated to the early twentieth century in Arizona, with the El Charro Cafe in Tucson placing it at 1922 and the Macayo's account in Phoenix placing it at 1946, both narrated as near-accidental inventions of the fried-burrito form.
 The dried-beef branch specifically is not credited to either restaurant, however; Sonoran home cooks and ranch kitchens almost certainly were frying leftover machaca burritos before any Arizona restaurant put them on a printed menu, and the Tucson and Hermosillo restaurant traditions both treat the dried-beef version as the older and more authentically northern form.
 The Arizona food historian Jim Griffith has argued in his writing on Sonoran-Arizona borderland cuisine that the fried machaca burrito is essentially a domestic preparation that two restaurant cultures formalised in parallel rather than a single invention.

 Within Sonora and southern Arizona the machaca chimichanga has remained the prestige form of the dish through the late twentieth century into the present.
-Tucson restaurants that trade on Sonoran heritage, including El Charro and several of the long-running family-run places along South Tucson's Mexican Avenue corridor, treat it as the headline build on their chimichanga menu; in Hermosillo and across northern Sonora the form is served at cantinas as chimichanga de machaca or sometimes simply as chivichángara de machaca, with the rancho-egg variation a fixture of weekend breakfast culture.
+Tucson restaurants that trade on Sonoran heritage, including El Charro and several of the long-running family-run places along South Tucson's Mexican Avenue corridor, treat it as the headline build on their chimichanga menu; in Hermosillo and across northern Sonora the form is served at cantinas as chimichanga de machaca or sometimes simply as chivichangara de machaca, with the rancho-egg variation a fixture of weekend breakfast culture.
 The dried-beef branch is therefore the chimichanga's most regionally specific reading, a Sonoran cattle-country dish wearing a Sonoran-Arizona restaurant form, and the version against which the chicken and bean and braised-beef builds are measured by anyone with a stake in the dish's northern lineage.